zhenyuanlu/zhenyuanlu.github.io/courses/ie6600-sea-sp23.md

 ***

 ### Projects
 More details will be posted later in the semester.
+See it on Campuswire.

 #### Project Examples
 - <a href="https://yuchengqiu96.shinyapps.io/koifish/" target="_blank">Video Game Sales Visualization</a> by Qiu Yucheng, Yu Wei